Skip to main content

 Requirements:

-Four years experience in construction
+Four years construction experience (or equivalent)

 Pass business and finance exam